kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20260421-powervs-v1beta3-api-modernization.md

 * **Target Version:** v1beta3

 ## Summary
 This proposal outlines a structural modernization of the `IBMPowerVSCluster`, `IBMPowerVSMachine`, and `IBMPowerVSImage` Custom Resource Definitions (CRDs) for the `v1beta3` API version.
-It aims to eliminate Kubernetes API anti-patterns—such as Status-driven lifecycle management, complex map types, ambiguous boolean pointers, and excessive nil-pointer checks—by aligning the API strictly with upstream Kubernetes API conventions and the Kube API Linter (KAL).
+It aims to eliminate Kubernetes API anti-patterns—such as annotation-driven logic, Status-driven lifecycle management, complex map types, ambiguous boolean pointers, and excessive nil-pointer checks—by aligning the API strictly with upstream Kubernetes API conventions and the Kube API Linter (KAL).

 ## Motivation
 As the CAPIBM provider has evolved, the API has accumulated several patterns that make the controller brittle, difficult to maintain, and incompatible with modern Kubernetes features like Server-Side Apply (SSA).